ghga-de/file-services-backend/README.md

 pip install .

 # to run the service:
-drs3
+dcs
 ```

 ### Configuration:
 The [`./example-config.yaml`](./example-config.yaml) gives an overview of the available configuration options.
-Please adapt it, rename it to `.drs3.yaml`, and place it to one of the following locations:
+Please adapt it, rename it to `.dcs.yaml`, and place it to one of the following locations:
-- in the current working directory were you are execute the service (on unix: `./.drs3.yaml`)
+- in the current working directory were you are execute the service (on unix: `./.dcs.yaml`)
-- in your home directory (on unix: `~/.drs3.yaml`)
+- in your home directory (on unix: `~/.dcs.yaml`)

 The config yaml will be automatically parsed by the service.